0xTas/stardust/README.md

 - **BannerData** - *Right-click banners to display their pattern and color data.* Looks cool, gives you the base color without any fuss.
 Can also copy the raw nbt to your clipboard.
 - **BookTools** - *Enhancements for working with books.* Adds buttons for inserting color & formatting codes into writable books, and adds a deobfuscation button to written books containing obfuscated/magic text.
 - **StashBrander** - *Automatically rename desired items in bulk when using anvils.*
-- **PagePirate** - *Pirates books from other players* (displays their contents in your chat, and optionally makes a local copy using a book & quill).
+- **PagePirate** - *Pirates books held by other players* (displays their contents in your chat, and optionally makes a local copy using a book & quill).
 - **TreasureESP** - *An ESP module for buried treasure chests.* Finding buried treasure is the only way of obtaining Hearts of the Sea, and Conduits by extension.
 - **MusicTweaks** - *Lets you tweak various things relating to the background music.* Change the pitch, volume, or cooldown between songs, or even choose and view which soundtracks play during your session.
 - **RocketMan** - *Makes flying with fireworks much easier (and faster!) \[bring lots of rockets!\]* RocketMan is a versatile and highly-configurable firework efly module with many useful capabilities.